-Criminal juveniles usually have many problems in school such as lack of academic success, staying in a class, participating in special training classes, dropout, suspension and expulsion (1).
-Educational and training issues and intelligence capacity has a direct impact on crime (2,3) and it is likely that common fundamental factors such as nervepsychological defects, defects in verbal functions or inappropriate socio-economic status are the reason for academic problems or crime (4).
-There is little evidence to suggest that the main cause of academic failure, especially in childhood is psychopathic behavior.
-Since many children long before they start school, show pattern of psychopathic behavior.
+Criminal juveniles usually have many problems in school, such as lack of academic success, staying in a class, participating in special training classes, dropout, suspension, and expulsion (1).
+Educational and training issues and intelligence capacity directly impact crime (2.3), and, likely, common fundamental factors such as nervepsychological defects, defects in verbal functions, or inappropriate socio-economic status are the reason for academic problems or crime (4).
+There is little evidence to suggest that the leading cause of academic failure, especially in childhood, is psychopathic behavior.
+Many children, long before they start school, show patterns of psychopathic behavior.

-Most likely, common fundamental factors such as nerve-psychological defects, defects in verbal functions or inappropriate socioeconomic status are the reason for academic problems or crime It is assumed that the verbal-linguistic deficiencies may be involved in anti-social behaviors through interfering in the growth of emotional control selfregulation and labeling on the others' emotions, this matter leads to lack of sympathy (5).

-Researches showed that verbal IQ is "8 score (6), 15 points (7), 8 to 12 score and 5 points (8) lower than nonverbal intelligence and cited domain of 85 in verbal intelligence and even in some studies on criminal juveniles, 13 percent of them were known with intellectual disability (9).
-They are same group of students who are excluded from education system cycle due to repeated failing and disability in understanding contents and inappropriate book contents according to their intelligence capacity but have appropriate practical and mobility skills .This group of students are those who have not good verbal and linguistic skills but have appropriate practical abilities and even very well (10).
+Common fundamental factors such as nervepsychological defects, defects in verbal functions, or inappropriate socio-economic status are the reason for academic problems or crime.
+In addition, it is assumed that the verbal-linguistic deficiencies may be involved in anti-social behaviors by interfering in the growth of emotional control self-regulation and labeling others' emotions, leading to a lack of sympathy (5).
+Research showed that verbal IQ is "8 score (6), 15 points (7), 8 to 12 score and 5 points (8) lower than nonverbal intelligence and cited domain of 85 in verbal intelligence and even in some studies on criminal juveniles, 13 percent of them were known with intellectual disability (9).
+They are the same group of students excluded from the education system cycle due to repeated failing and disability in understanding contents and inappropriate book contents according to their intellectual capacity but have appropriate practical and mobility skills.

-Ahadi and Mohseni conducted a research on juvenile delinquency and concluded that the correlation between IQ and the ability to read and juvenile's deviant behavior still remains even after controlling variables such as family size and social class.
-In general, negative correlation between deviant behavior and the ability to read is more than the correlation between deviant behavior and IQ.
-Thus, since these individuals are not able to mention their desires and take their rights through speaking, they prove everything by action such as physical conflicts which increase the possibility of crime.
+This group of students is those who do not have good verbal and linguistic skills but have appropriate practical abilities and even very well (10).
+Ahadi and Mohseni researched juvenile delinquency and concluded that the correlation between IQ and the ability to read and a juvenile's deviant behavior remains even after controlling variables such as family size and social class.
+In general, the negative correlation between deviant behavior and the ability to read is more than the correlation between deviant behavior and IQ.
+Thus, since these individuals cannot mention their desires and take their rights through speaking, they prove everything by action, such as physical conflicts, which increase the possibility of crime.

-It is most likely that children with psychopathic and criminal problems face with educational disadvantage problems in language and reading.
-As well as deficiencies in executive and verbal functions are their other problems.
-If children and adolescents with attention delinquency and hyperactivity problem face with problems, they will face serious issues in academic problems (11).
+It is most likely that children with psychopathic and criminal problems face educational disadvantage problems in language and reading and deficiencies in executive and verbal functions, which are their other problems.
+In addition, if children and adolescents with attention delinquency and hyperactivity problems face problems, they will face serious academic problems (11).